A Tale of 2 Souvlakis

 it is Thanasis across the street.
 Is it the best?
 Who

 knows?
-Others say Kostas on Adrianou is the best and others will say, no Kostas on Platia Ag Katerini is the best.
+Others say Kostas on Adrianou is the best and others will say, no Kostas on Platia Ag Katerini is the best and as proof there is always a line of Greeks.
 Some people

 Gardens (or the National Museum if you are there) to Kypseli and get off at the stop called Zakynthou (the 3rd stop once you turn up to Kypseli) and walk about 15 steps and you will see it.
 To get home cross the street and take the bus back.
 Or walk a couple blocks to Fokionos Negri where there are several more souvlaki shops that few tourists every go to.